Tick the statements that apply to you to see the information that's most relevant

 - Savings Pension Credit is an extra payment if you’re over 65 and have saved some money towards retirement.
 You can’t make a new claim for Savings Credit if you reached State Pension age on or after 6 April 2016 and you’re a single person.
 However, if you’re already receiving it, you’ll continue to get it.
 If you’re a couple and one of you reached State Pension age by 6 April 2016, you might still be able to claim.

 It’s worth claiming even a small amount of Guarantee Pension Credit because it unlocks other benefits that may mean more than £200 extra a week depending on your circumstances.
 For example, you may get help with your rent and Council Tax or qualify for extra money if you’re disabled or a carer.

 Winter Fuel Payment

-I have a long-term illness or disability and I’m 65 or over
+I have a long-term illness or disability and I’m over State Pension age

-You may be able to claim Attendance Allowance (AA) if you’re 65 or over, have a long-term illness or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
+You may be able to claim Attendance Allowance (AA) if you’re over State Pension age, have a long-term illness or disability, and need help with personal care such as washing, dressing or eating, or help to keep you safe.
 Eligibility for AA isn’t based on your income or savings, just your level of care needs.

 Even if your claim is initially turned down, it may succeed on appeal, so don’t give up.
 Call us or another advice agency for help.

 I have a long-term illness or disability and I’m under State Pension age

 Personal Independence Payment

-Once you turn 65, you can carry on getting PIP for as long as you’re eligible.
+Once you reach State Pension age, you can carry on getting PIP for as long as you’re eligible.

 I'm on a low income